aiidateam/aiida-core/docs/source/querying/querybuilder/usage.rst

 .. toctree::
    :maxdepth: 2

-This section describes the use of the QueryBuilder, which is meant to help you querying the database with a Python interface and regardless of backend and schema used.
+This section describes the use of the QueryBuilder, which is meant to help you querying the database with a Python interface and regardless of backend and schema employed in the background.
 Before jumping into the specifics, let's discuss what you should be clear about before writing a query:

-*   You should know which quantities you want to query for.
+*   You should know what you want to query for.
 In database-speek, you need to tell the backend what to *project*.
-    For example, you might only be interested in the label of a calculation and the pks of all its outputs, and nothing else.
+For example, you might be interested in the label of a calculation and the pks of all its outputs.
 *   In many use-cases, you will query for relationships between entities that are connected in a graph-like fashion, with links as edges and nodes as vertices.
-    You have to know how to describe a *path* between your entities.
+    You have to know the relationships between these entities.
+    A *Node* can be either input or output of another *Node*, but also an ancestor or a descendant.
 *   In almost all cases, you will be interested in a subset of all possible entities that could be returned based on the joins between the entities of your graph.
 In other ways, you need to have an idea of how to filter the results.

 If you are clear about what you want and how you can get it, you will have to provide this information to QueryBuilder, who will build an SQL-query for you.
-There are possible APIs that you can use, and the have the exact same functionalities, it's up to you what to use:
+There is more than one  possible API that you can use:

 #.
 The appender-method
 #.
 Using the queryhelp

+What you will use depends on the specific use case.
+The functionalities are the same, so it's up to you what to use.

 The appender method